websight-io/starter/environment/README.md

 # Environments

-For local usage and development.
+For local usage and development only.

 See:
 - [`local-mongo`](./local-mongo)